Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 20: 10/4/25: Got Sick, Back at it.
 Did Popular Problem
 I was sick for a week but got back on the LC grind.
 Did most water medium today; its a simple two pointer problem so it was fine.
 Going to keep on trucking.

+## Day 21 ish: 10/7/25: Forgot to do journal
+Forgot to do the journal thing.
+Did a couple of problems dealing with stacks and sets and forgot to update but github reflects the updates